Legal Paraprofessional Pilot Project

 By submitting an application to the Standing Committee, applicants acknowledge that they have read and understand the requirements set forth in Rule 12, and that they will comply with the requirements after approval.

-Applicants also acknowledge that they understand they are participating in the Pilot Project which is expected to end in March 2024.
+Applicants also acknowledge that they understand they are participating in the Pilot Project which is expected to end January 1, 2025.
 While participating in the Pilot Project, participants will keep records and track information as requested by the Standing Committee for use in the ongoing and final evaluation of the Pilot Project.

 Applications are processed when the application is complete and all required documentation is received.
 The application form and instructions includes a list of required documentation.
 Approval notifications are sent by email to the legal paraprofessional and the supervising attorney.